-Since 1989, I have been employed either by tech publications that cover audio, or directly in the audio industry.
-I’ve been actively involved in audio as a hobbyist and musician since about 1975.
-I can’t say I’m always right when it comes to audio (no one can), but my work rests on decades of experience, as detailed below:
+Since 1989, Brent has been employed either by tech publications that cover audio, or directly in the audio industry.
+He has been actively involved in audio as a hobbyist and musician since about 1975.
+He can't say he's always right when it comes to audio (no one can), but his work rests on decades of experience, as detailed below:

 Reviewed audio products as a freelancer for Wirecutter, Home Theater Review, SoundStage!, Sound & Vision, JazzTimes, About.com and others since 2008